The Ultimate Guide To Raised Bed Spacing

 Image of raised bed spacing

-• Image 1: A raised bed with a 12-inch path between it and the next bed.
+- Image 1: A raised bed with a 12-inch path between it and the next bed.
 This is the minimum amount of space needed for easy access and to accommodate garden tools.
-Image of Raised bed spacing 12 inch

-• Image 2: A raised bed with a 24-inch path between it and the next bed.
+- Image 2: A raised bed with a 24-inch path between it and the next bed.
 This provides more space for walking and maneuvering around the garden.
-Image of Raised bed spacing 24 inch

-• Image 3: A raised bed with a 36-inch path between it and the next bed.
+- Image 3: A raised bed with a 36-inch path between it and the next bed.
 This is a good option if you have a lot of garden tools or if you want to create a larger walking area.
-Image of Raised bed spacing 36 inch

-• Image 4: A raised bed with a curved path between it and the next bed.
+- Image 4: A raised bed with a curved path between it and the next bed.
 This creates a more visually appealing design and can also help to conserve space.
-Image of Raised bed spacing curved path

-• Image 5: A raised bed with a combination of different path widths.
+- Image 5: A raised bed with a combination of different path widths.
 This can be a good way to create a more interesting and functional design.
-Image of Raised bed spacing combination path widths

 Post a Comment for "The Ultimate Guide To Raised Bed Spacing"